magenta-cuda/bb-gallery/readme.txt

 == Installation ==
 1. Upload the folder "bb-gallery" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
+3. Enable the BB Gallery option on the "Settings > Media" page.

 == Frequently Asked Questions ==
 = Where is the documentation? =